pvdabeel/prolog/Documentation/Tests/README.md

 **Category:** Installed

-This test case is a regression test for rules:installed_entry_satisfies_build_with_use/2.
-It ensures that an installed VDB entry cannot be treated as satisfying a dependency if incoming build_with_use requires a flag that the installed package was not built with.
-The test uses an always-false flag requirement (__portage_ng_test_flag__) against an arbitrary installed package.

-**Expected:** The test validation checks that the rule correctly identifies unsatisfied build_with_use requirements on installed packages.
-The prover should find that no installed entry satisfies the synthetic flag requirement, and the rule should produce non-empty conditions.
+This test case is a regression test for use:installed_entry_satisfies_build_with_use/2, the check the rebuild paths key on (the rules:rule install/run short-circuit and candidate:update_requires_use_rebuild).
+It finds an installed VDB entry with an IUSE flag that was disabled at build time and verifies the check in both directions.
+Flags outside a package's IUSE are ignored by design (they cannot influence the build), so a synthetic always-false flag cannot trigger a mismatch.

+**Expected:** For an installed entry with a disabled IUSE flag, the satisfies-check must accept the entry when no bracketed USE is requested, and reject it when the disabled flag is required via build_with_use.
+End-to-end bracketed-USE rebuilds are covered by test51 and test76.
+Requires a populated pkg (VDB) repository; the batch runner skips this case on hosts without one (e.g. CI).

 ![test65](test65/test65.svg)